 The Niger and Rio del Rey rivers provided sand to the basin throughout the Tertiary, and, as a result, the basin contains very good quality reservoirs.
 The reservoirs consist of individual channels and sand bodies.
 Porosities are as high as 35%, averaging 15% to 25%.
-Permeability is exceptional, commonly in the 0.1 to 2 darcy range.
-Based on industry drilling results and production history, we estimate that reservoirs in this basin have an average hydrocarbon yield of 325 barrels of oil equivalent per acre-foot.
+Permeability is exceptional, commonly in the 1 to 2 darcy range.

 Most of the hydrocarbon traps in the Niger Delta are structural.
-Major trapping geometries include anticlinal dip closures, footwall closures and hangingwall closures.
+Major trapping geometries include four-way and three-way fault closures.
 The productive fields are frequently located on the crests and flanks of these structures.